ANTsX/ANTsPy/README.md

 <br>

 ANTsPy is a Python library which wraps the well-established C++ biomedical image processing library <i>[ANTs](https://github.com/ANTsX/ANTs)</i>.
 It includes blazing-fast reading and writing of medical images, algorithms for registration, segmentation, and statistical learning, as well as functions to create publication-ready visualizations.
-Moreover, ANTsPy seamlessly integrates with the greater Python community, particularly numpy.

 If you are looking to train deep learning models on your medical images, you might be interested in [ANTsPyNet](https://github.com/ANTsX/ANTsPy) which provides tools for training and visualizations deep learning.
+ANTsPy and ANTsPyNet seamlessly integrate with the greater Python community, particularly deep learning libraries, scikit-learn, and numpy.

 <br>